ioanbini/Contact-List/README.md

 ## User stories
 1. The user can add contacts and view the contacts in the contact list
 2. The user can also delete and edit a contact
-3. Finaly the user can view the  details of a specific contac is also available by clicking the desired contact in the contact list
+3. Finally, the user can view the details of a specific contact by clicking the desired contact in the contact list

 ### Home/Add Contact page

 The Home/Add Contact page contains:

-1. a form that , user can add a new contact with input fields such as (name-last name, email address, telephone number and address)
+1. a form that user can add a new contact with input fields such as (name/last name, email address, telephone number and address)
 2. a button to direct the user to the contacts list page